umarkhvn/tech501-week1/Day 2/README.md

 * The Cloud is essentially a non-physical server where resources are allocated
 * It is a service available over the internet
 * Centrally managed.
 Allows us to have remote access to our resources
+* Key indicators of a service in the cloud are:
+  * No physical servers or on-site infrastructure
+  * Scalability and flexibility in resource provision
+  * Use of web interfaces, APIs, or cloud consoles to manage resources
 * Resources can include:
   * Virtual Machines | VN (Compute)
   * Virtual Networks | VNet (Network)
   * Databases
   * Storage (AWS S3, Azure Blob)

+### Differences between On-Premise and The Cloud

+On-Premise
+* Owned and managed by the organization
+* High initial cost and ongoing maintanence
+* Limited by physical infrastructure
+* Full control over hardware and software
+* Requires internal teams for maintanence and upkeep

+Cloud
+* Owned and managed by a Cloud Provider
+* Pay as you go pricing model
+* Highly scalable
+* Shared responsibility model.
+Not in full control
+* Cloud provider handles most maintanence

 ### Main Cloud Providers

 * Azure
+  * Strong hybrid capabilities, integration with Microsoft ecosystem
 * AWS
+  * Comprehensive offerings, early market entry, global reach
 * GCP
+  * Known for AI/ML and data analytics

 On Azure...